Clinical radiologist

 What to expect

-- You'll spend a large part of your time writing and reporting on imaging procedures, including follow up with a range of healthcare professionals.
-The amount of contact you have with patients varies depending on the role you specialise in.
+- The amount of contact you have with patients varies depending on the role you specialise in.
 If you work in ultrasound, musculoskeletal or breast imaging, for example, you're likely to work with patients more regularly.
 This also applies to interventional radiography.

 - Jobs are available at NHS and private hospitals throughout the UK.